jbowkett/CV/README.md

 **October 2012 - Present • Senior Developer • [Lyagushka][], London W1**

 Lyagushka provide a full trade lifecycle platform for a large Russian Private Equity Fund.
-The platform is developed using Ruby on Rails employing highly agile methodologies for planning (daily standup meetings, planning poker, Kanban boards) and development (TDD, BDD and pair programming).
+The platform is developed using Mysql and Ruby on Rails employing highly agile methodologies for planning (daily standup meetings, planning poker, Kanban boards) and development (TDD, BDD and pair programming).
 *	Successfully cross-trained to Ruby and developed new components 3 months earlier than anticipated by the team.